 This term for a word newly coined in the hope it will become accepted may be thought a useful invention, one that’s particularly relevant to World Wide Words — coiners often submit linguistic inventions in the hope that they might be promoted and become a settled part of the language.

 The difference between a protologism and a neologism is that the latter has actually been used somewhere, even if only once, while a protologism exists only as a suggestion of a word that might be used.

-As protologism is quite often used within the Wikipedia community, it is itself no longer a protologism, but has ascended to the status of jargon.
+As protologism is quite often used within the Wikipedia community, it is itself no longer a protologism, but has ascended to the status of a neologism and also that of jargon.

 Donate via PayPal.
 Select your currency from the list and click Donate.